note35/booking_taipeihacks/README.md

 # Booking_taipeihacks - City Color Analyzer

-This project is a prototype.
+*Note: This project is a prototype.*

 City Color Analyzer is a tool for showing the major colors of each main photo in hotels of different cities.
 While hosts of hotels got those information, they can provide booking.com better photos for better selling.
 On the other side, users can have better user experience while using search engine at booking.com.

 ## Introduction